sophiemiddleton/pyfitter/py-fitter/README.md

 # Mock Data Samples:

-The code is current imagined to run using the Mu2e standard Ntuple EvtNtuple (formally trkana).
+The code is current imagined to run using the Mu2e standard Ntuple framework EventNtuple and will continue to assume that.

-It has been tested with the latest MDC2024 mock data samples, listed here: https://mu2ewiki.fnal.gov/wiki/MDC2024:_Mock_Data#MDC_2024:_Mock_Data_samples
+It has been tested with the latest MDC2020 MDS mock data samples, listed here: https://mu2ewiki.fnal.gov/wiki/MDC2024:_Mock_Data#MDC_2024:_Mock_Data_samples.

 # The Code:

 The code is currently object orientated with a set of distinct classes:

-* `process.py` - the driver function.
+* `process.py` and `analyze.py`- the driver functions.
 The user can define several input parameters, check the default settings (at the bottom of the Main.py script).
 * `cut_module.py` - takes in an opt to a list of cuts, applies cuts
 * `fit_module.py` - runs unbinned ML fits to input data
 * `recoplot_module.py` - plots reconstructed information